roomate/2D-Ising-Model/README.md

 # 2D Ising Model

+## Description
 This repo contains a small code to simulate an Ising model on a rectangular 2D domain.
 You can find some explanations in the '[note\_ising](https://github.com/roomate/2D-Ising-Model/blob/master/note_ising.md)' markdown.

+## Run the code
-The command line allows you to tune out some parameters, such as the dimensions of the lattice, or the initial conditions.
+The command line interface allows you to tune out some parameters, such as the dimensions of the lattice, or the initial conditions.
 More specifically, the parser admits the following flags:

 - `--B`.
 External magnetic field applied in Tesla.
 Default Value: 0 T.
 - `--T`.
 Temperature of the thermal bath in kelvin.
 Default Value: 300K.